scpwiki/wikijump/ftml/docs/Blocks.md

 ## Blocks

+Here is a table showing the options each block has with regards to its construction:

 | Block Name  | Accepted Names        | Special? | Modifier? | Newlines? | AST Output | HTML Output | Notes |
 |-------------|-----------------------|----------|-----------|-----------|------------|-------------|-------|
 | Anchor      | `a`, `anchor`         | No       | Yes       | No        | `Element::Anchor` | `<a>` | Modifier strips trailing and leading newlines from output. |